NativeScript/nativescript-fresco/README.md

 Boolean value used for enabling the automatic playing of animated images.
 Note that rounding of such images is not supported and will be ignored.

+- **tapToRetryEnabled**

+Boolean value used for enabling/disabling a tap to retry action for the download of the FrescoDrawee image.

 ### Events

 - **finalImageSet**